Skip to main content

 site:$query

-A-Parser supports flexible formatting of results thanks to the built-in Template Toolkit, which allows it to output results in any form, as well as in a structured form, for example, CSV or JSON.
+A-Parser supports flexible result formatting thanks to the built-in template engine Template Toolkit, which allows it to output results in an arbitrary form, as well as in a structured one, such as CSV or JSON

 Result format: